 We went for the Matcha Anko Shokupan (1/3 loaf) and the Kinoko (Plain).
 The bakes were not cheap as the owner uses Japanese flour and French AOP butter so we were hopeful our expectations would match the premium price point.

-Visually the Matcha Anko Shokupan looked delicious.
+Visually the Matcha Anko Shokupan looked appetising.
 The Japanese milk bread was soft and the home made red bean paste was not too sweet, which is good.
 Save for the colour, I couldn’t taste any hint of matcha in the bread.

 The Kinoko was shaped like a mushroom just like its name suggests.
 It is a brioche-like lightly sweetened bread that has the sweet flavour of French AOP butter.
 There is supposedly a nutty cookie topping to add crunch and sweetness.
 Forgive me but I didn’t particularly like this creation.